 Questions to Consider When Doing an End-of-Year Review

-Most people, and women in particular, are very hard on themselves.
-When you take the time to record what you did right, what you accomplished, what you succeeded in doing, then you are more excited about heading into the future to do more.
-Record those victories!
+When you take the time to record what you did right, what you accomplished, and what you succeeded in doing, then you become more excited about heading into the future to do more.
+So, yes, be honest about your failures and flubs.
+But also be honest about your successes.
+Celebrate what you have accomplished!

 Prayerfully Consider Your Missteps and Failures

 We all make mistakes.
 We all fail at times.
-It’s what we do afterward that makes the difference.
+We all sin.
+It’s what we do after our failures, mistakes, and sins that makes the difference.
+Repentance is always in order.
+But guilt over failures – especially ones that aren’t sins – is never necessary.
 Don’t be consumed by the goals you didn’t meet and the things you didn’t accomplish.

 Forgive yourself.
 Ask God’s forgiveness if your failure was a result of sin.
 Get a clean slate and begin again.